Skip to content

 With the user interface

-2. Look in the Services tab for a matching Service Type (MongoDB), Service name, Addresses, and any other values used when adding the service.
+2. In the Services tab, verify the Service name, Addresses, and any other relevant values used when adding the service.

 On the command line